toxicmassk/lab-movies-celebrities/README.md

 The `Celebrity` model should have:

 - `name` - String (like _Tom Cruise, Beyonce, Daffy Duck,_ etc.)
 - `occupation` - String (what the celebrity does, why they are famous.
-For example _actor, singer, comedian_, or you can put _unknown_ if your celebrity is someone like Kim Kardashian)
+For example _actor, singer, comedian_)
 - `catchPhrase` - String (every celebrity needs a good catch phrase.
 Well maybe not all of them have one in real life, but all of _our_ celebrities will have a catch phrase.
 This can be pretty much anything.)

-Go ahead and locate the `Celebrity.model.js` model file in the `models` folder.
+Go ahead and locate the `celebrity.js` model file in the `models` folder.
 Using schema, create the `Celebrity` model with the above mentioned properties. _Don't forget to export the model._ 2.
-In the `Celebrity.model.js` model file:
+In the `celebrity.js` model file:

 <br>